Academic dictionaries & encyclopaedias are good places to start your research, especially if you are unfamiliar with the topic, theory, or concept.

 If your research involves concepts from social theory or Sociology then take a look at some of the high quality reference resources on the Sociology subject guide

-Likewise, SpringerLink is a useful resource, we have access to reference works in the Humanities & Social Sciences.
+SpringerLink is a useful resource, we have access to reference works in the Humanities & Social Sciences.
 Some of these encyclopedias are "living reference works" which are regularly updated with new content.

-See also the SAGE Encyclopedia of Children & Childhood Studies (2020).
+In Childhood Studies, take a look at the SAGE Encyclopedia of Children & Childhood Studies (2020).

 We have several encyclopedias relating to children's literature, including the International companion encyclopedia of children's literature (2nd ed., 2004), The Oxford encyclopedia of children's literature (2006), and the Continuum encyclopedia of children's literature (2005)